stark1tty/awesome-PhD/README.md

 - [OPENCONTEXT](https://opencontext.org/): Open Context reviews, edits, annotates, publishes and archives research data and digital documentation.
 We publish your data and preserve it with leading digital libraries.
 - [WIKIDATA](https://www.wikidata.org/wiki/Wikidata:Main_Page): Wikidata acts as central storage for the structured data of its Wikimedia sister projects including Wikipedia, Wikivoyage, Wiktionary, Wikisource, and others.
 - [WIKIMEDIA COMMONS](https://commons.wikimedia.org/wiki/Main_Page): A collection of nearly 100 million freely usable media files to which anyone can contribute.

-#### Cleaning
-- [50 USEFUL ADD-ONS FOR EXCEL](https://www.goskills.com/Excel/Resources/Best-Excel-add-ins): List includes tools for Productivity, Visuals, Charts, Study, Finances, Marketing, Data Analysis, and Miscellaneous.
-- [ABLEBITS FOR EXCEL](https://www.ablebits.com/): The toolset includes 70+ professional tools with 300+ options and use cases for you to accomplish any task in Excel quickly and flawlessly.
-Complements Kutools.
-- [DATAPASTA](https://github.com/MilesMcBain/datapasta): This R package is "about reducing resistance associated with copying and pasting data to and from R".
-Copy data from Excel and paste it into R as a data frame or Tibble.
-- [KUTOOLS FOR EXCEL](https://www.extendoffice.com/product/kutools-for-excel.html): Whether you're a beginner or an expert in Excel, Kutools offers more than 300 advanced features to streamline your work.
-It empowers you to make the most of Excel's capabilities by simplifying complex tasks and automating repetitive operations, make your work more efficient and productive.
-Complements Ablebits.

 #### Digitisation
 - [PAPERLESS-NGX](https://github.com/paperless-ngx/paperless-ngx): Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.